|Funding Program:||Roads of Strategic Importance

 The Australian Government has committed $34.12 million towards the Project, in partnership with the Queensland Government.

-The Project is expected to commence construction in late 2021, and be completed by mid 2023 weather permitting.
+The Project is expected to commence construction in mid 2022, and be completed by early 2024 weather permitting.

 Disclaimer: The material contained in this site is made available